JanHerca/urantiapedia/output/wikijs/en/article/John_Marks/Faith_and_Spirituality.md

 [^3]: The English translation of Martin Buber's classic work, _Ich and Du_, as I and Thou is misleading because the connotation of the German word _du_, the familiar form of you used only when addressing family members or close friends, is not conveyed by the archaic Middle English _Thou_.
 What Buber means to express in using _du_ as the form for addressing God is that the relationship between a human being and God should be one of greatest intimacy, comparable to the relationship between intimate family members or friends.

 > _It is just because the gospel of Jesus was so manysided that within a few centuries students of the records of his teachings became divided up into so many cults and sects.
 This pitiful subdivision of the Christian believers results from failure to discern in the Master's manifold teachings the divine oneness of his matchless life.
 But someday the true believers in Jesus will not be thus spiritually divided in their attitude before unbelievers.
-Always we may have diversity of intellectual comprehension and interpretation, even varying degrees of socialization, but lack of spiritual brotherhood is both inexcusable and reprehensible._ [UB 170:5.20](/en/The_Urantia_Book/170#p5_20)
+Always we may have diversity of intellectual comprehension and interpretation, even varying degrees of socialization, but lack of spiritual brotherhood is both inexcusable and reprehensible._ <a id="a165_644"></a>[UB 170:5.20](/en/The_Urantia_Book/170#p5_20)